 However, more phases ≠ automatically better VRM.
 The quality of the components—transistors, chokes, capacitors, controllers—and the underlying VRM design topology often matter more than raw phase count.
 A well-engineered 6-phase VRM with premium components can easily outperform a cheap 10-phase design thrown together for marketing points.
 4

 Some manufacturers use phase doublers or run MOSFETs in parallel, then slap a “12-phase” badge on the box—even though it’s effectively just 6 real phases doing double duty.
-It’s the VRM equivalent of calling a dual-core CPU with hyper-threading a “quad-core” and hoping no one reads the fine print.
+It’s the VRM equivalent of calling a dual-core CPU with hyper-threading a “quad-core”.

 What should you look for instead?